espressomd/espresso/doc/sphinx/advanced_methods.rst

 classes FixedPoint and PartPoint

-Class PartPoint represents an particle.
+Class PartPoint represents a particle.
 These particles are then used as building blocks for edges, angles, triangles and ultimately the whole object mesh.
 Since we use a two-step process to create the objects, it is necessary to distinguish between a FixedPoint and PartPoint.